-Put simply, the best noise cancelling headphones 2019 perform two functions really well: they accurately reproduce the original audio source and isolate and reduce outside noise.
+Put simply, the best noise-cancelling headphones perform two functions really well: they accurately reproduce the original audio source and isolate and reduce outside noise.
+If noise reduction is important to you, read on.
+When you’re ready to look for more headphone options, then visit our best headphones list.

-But in reality it takes an appreciable amount of extra technology and materials to make headsets both hi-fi and sequestered from external sound waves – which is why noise canceling headphones tend to cost more – yet provide one of the most immersive sound experiences.
+But in reality, it takes an appreciable amount of extra technology and materials to make headsets both hi-fi and sequestered from external sound waves – which is why noise-canceling headphones and not earbuds tend to cost more – yet provide one of the most immersive sound experiences.
+Once you have the best pair of noise-canceling headphones, you won’t ever go back.

 |Bose QuietComfort 25 Noise Cancelling Headphones||Bose QuietComfort 20i Noise Cancelling Headphones||PSB M4U 2 Noise Cancelling Headphones||Sennheiser Momentum 2.0 Noise Cancelling Headphones||Beats Executive Wire Noise Cancelling Headphones|